Despite their stuffy corporate veneer, Microsoft certainly knows how to throw a party.

 Are you one of the remaining Windows XP holdouts?
 Do you have any desire, or intent to upgrade?
 Or will you stick with XP until the very bitter end?
 I want to hear about it.
 Leave me a comment below, and we’ll chat.

-Photo Credits: Compaq SR1130NX Desktop PC (Kevin Jarett), Scada B (Green Mamba), A Few Taxi Rides (quiquemendizabal), CHKDSK (Daniel Oines), Guilty (Lauri Rantala), Wax Market (Zouzou Wizman), Lagos Parking Lot (crashburnd), Girl standing in front of rack mounted servers in data storage facility (WaveBreakMedia via Shutterstock), industrial programmer checking control box status with laptop computer (Michael Jung via Shutterstock), Mature woman embracing husband sitting on the couch (WaveBreakMedia via Shutterstock)
+Photo Credits: Compaq SR1130NX Desktop PC (Kevin Jarett), Scada B (Green Mamba), A Few Taxi Rides (quiquemendizabal), CHKDSK (Daniel Oines) [Broken Link Removed], Guilty (Lauri Rantala), Wax Market (Zouzou Wizman), Lagos Parking Lot (crashburnd), Girl standing in front of rack mounted servers in data storage facility (WaveBreakMedia via Shutterstock), industrial programmer checking control box status with laptop computer (Michael Jung via Shutterstock), Mature woman embracing husband sitting on the couch (WaveBreakMedia via Shutterstock)